ACMWM/Logapps-TribeHacks-Challenge-2016/README.md

 ## Outputs

-1. A table for the Global Differential GPS System sentences breakdown.
+1. A table for the [Global Differential GPS System](https://github.com/ACMWM/Logapps-TribeHacks-Challenge-2016/blob/master/appendix1.txt) sentences breakdown.
 The table at minimum must show:
 	* Sentence unique ID
 	* Verb(s)
 	* Subject(s)
 	* Object(s)

-2. An expanded table to part 1 to include 7 categories, in the format of Table 3.
+2. An expanded table to [Part 1](#part-1) to include 7 categories, in the format of [Table 3](#table-3).

 ### Sample Outputs